Rashmi Silva

 Hanthana Dewage Rashmi Sewandi Silva (born 4 December 2000, known as Rashmi Silva) is a Sri Lankan cricketer who currently plays for Sri Lanka Navy Sports Club and Sri Lanka.

 International career

-In June 2022, Silva named in Sri Lanka's Women's One Day International squad for the series against India.
+In June 2022, Silva was named in Sri Lanka's Women's One Day International squad for the series against India.
 She made her WODI debut on 1 July 2022 against India.

-In July 2022, she was named in Sri Lanka's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
+She was part of Sri Lanka's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.